To Hell with It (Remixes)

-To Hell With It (Remixes) is the debut remix album by British singer-songwriter PinkPantheress released on 28 January 2022 through Elektra and Parlophone Records.
+To Hell with It (Remixes) is the debut remix album by British singer-songwriter and record producer PinkPantheress released on 28 January 2022 through Elektra and Parlophone Records.
 The album was partially developed by British producer Anz, who posted a teaser for the album a week before its release.
 The remix album which runs for about 59 minutes, features remixes of songs by LSDXOXO, FKJ, Surf Gang, Tommy Gold, Sango, O.J.C., and Nia Archives.

 Background and reception

 Following the release of PinkPantheress' debut mixtape To Hell with It (2021), a remix version would be teased a week prior to its release on 28 January 2022, through Elektra and Parlophone Records.
 Remixes by LSDXOXO, FKJ, Surf Gang, Tommy Gold, Sango, O.J.C., Nia Archives, also appear on the mixtape.
 "Pain" by Powfu, a remix of "I Must Apologise" by Tommy Gold, a remix of "Last Valentines" by WondaGurl, a remix of "Reason" by Jarreau Vandal, a remix of "Just for Me" by el Guincho, a remix of "All My Friends Know" by Anz, a remix of "Passion" by Sam Gellaitry, and a drum and bass remix of "Noticed I Cried" by Flume.
 The album was released as a cassette tape and as a USB flash drive.
 Rolling Stones Will Dukes gave the mixtape three and a half stars, calling it "an upbeat repurposing of all the favorites from [her] acclaimed 2021 mixtape."